-- If the SMF detects that the UE is outside the MBS service area, the SMF sends a Join Reject to the UE indicating that the MBS join is rejected.
-The Joint Reject includes the reject reason (outside of local service area) and the MBS service area (i.e. Cell ID list or TAI list).
+- If the SMF detects that the UE is outside the MBS service area, the SMF rejects the multicast session join via the Nsmf_PDUSession_UpdateSMContext response.
+The response includes the reject reason (outside of local service area) and the MBS service area (i.e. Cell ID list or TAI list).
 In this case, the MBS Session establishment (i.e. resources establishment for MBS traffic delivery) for the UE is not performed.